 The operator of a vehicle in violation of regulations will receive a citation either in person or attached to the vehicle.
-A violation fine is a University fee and must be paid at the Student Financial Services Office at the Laura Lee Blanton building or the Parking and ID Card Services office at Hughes-Trigg Student Center.
+A violation fine is a University fee and must be paid at the Student Financial Services Office at the Laura Lee Blanton building or the Park 'n Pony office at Hughes-Trigg Student Center.
 Failure to pay the traffic violation fee will result in delays for students in receiving degrees and transcripts and in refusal of permission to register.